viet34tqc/notebook/docker.md

 ## Docker volume

+To Synchronize files between host and docker container

 Why: If your container has the feature to store user data in database, this data will be gone when you start another container from the same image.
 To make it persist, we use docker volume to store our data because docker volume is separated from docker container.
-This docker volume is store on host file.
+This docker volume is store on host machine.
 If you are using Docker desktop, its location is `\\wsl$\docker-desktop-data\data\docker\volumes` (<https://stackoverflow.com/questions/43181654/locating-data-volumes-in-docker-desktop-windows>)

 How:
 We create a volume, then mount that volume to the directory where we store db in container.
 When we run container, do something and update db, our volume will be synchronized.
 So, if we create another container using this volume, the db still remains and is ready to use.